 Meanwhile the tour of the dam was really quite good.
-The physical structure is not huge by modern day dam standards, but it is one of the largest on the Colorado River system.
-The primary purpose of the dam is irrigation of farm lands.
+The physical structure is not huge by modern-day dam standards, but it is one of the largest on the Colorado River system.
+The primary purpose of the dam is the irrigation of farmlands.
 However, there are generators deep within the bowels of the dam that provide power to the grid.
 Of course the resulting reservoir is a destination for boaters and fishermen as well as campers desiring to just be near a large body of water.

 Our good friends Tammy and Ernie Cathay had volunteered at Flaming Gorge two years ago.
 I think Ernie was a little disappointed that we had not heard any stories about him and the law enforcement personnel he had worked with to keep the boaters in line.
 We forgot to inquire.
 I am certain there were countless stories to be heard.